Keepnet Labs Logo

 What is Phishing?
 How to Protect Yourself from Phishing Attacks?

-What is Phishing Attack?
+Definition a Phishing Attack?

 The history of phishing traces back to the 1990s, when internet usage began to skyrocket.
 The term 'phishing' was coined around 1996 by hackers stealing AOL accounts and passwords.
 The early phishing attacks were relatively simple, often leveraging fear and curiosity to deceive victims into giving up their details.